libriscv/libriscv/README.md

 ```
 This will build a newlib cross-compiler with C++ exception support.

 Note how the ABI is ilp32 and not ilp32d, which requires full floating-point support.
-Support will be added later on, and is instead emulated by the compiler.
+Support is only halfway complete, and it is recommended to instead rely on the compiler to simulate this support for now.

 Note that if you want a full glibc cross-compiler instead, simply appending `linux` to the make command will suffice, like so: `make linux`.
 Glibc is harder to support, and produces larger binaries, but will be more performant.
+It also supports threads, which is awesome to play around with.

 ## Building and running test program